kazuto1011/dusty-gan-v2/README.md

 ### Python environment + CUDA

-The environment can be built by Anaconda.
-This command installs CUDA 11.X runtime, while we require the PyTorch JIT compillation for `gans/` dirs.
-Please also install the matching CUDA locally.
+The environment can be built using Anaconda.
+This command installs the CUDA 11.X runtime, however, we require PyTorch JIT compilation for the `gans/` directory.
+Please also install the corresponding CUDA locally.

 ```sh
 $ conda env create -f environment.yaml